aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     'TESTS:\syntax\raise_syntax_error72.py'
     beyond the location indicated by --> and ^.

+       1: """Should raise
+       2: Python < 3.8: SyntaxError: can't assign to literal
        3: Python >= 3.8: SyntaxError: cannot assign to f-string expression
        4: """
        5: